googlegenomics/dockerflow/README.md

 3. Set up your local project environmental variables.

         export PROJECT_NAME=$(gcloud config list project | grep = | cut -d ' ' -f 3)
+        export WORKSPACE_BUCKET=gs://MY-BUCKET
+        gsutil mb $WORKSPACE_BUCKET
-        export WORKSPACE=gs://MY-BUCKET/MY-PATH
+        export WORKSPACE_PATH=$WORKSPACE_BUCKET/MY-PATH

 Set `MY-BUCKET` and `MY-PATH` to your cloud bucket and folder.
+A `gsutil mb` command is included above to ensure that bucket `MY-BUCKET` exists.
+Subdirectory `MY-PATH` does not need to exist, as it will be created by running the workflow.

 4. Set up the DOCKERFLOW_HOME environment.